mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 {{RFC6762}} defines the use of ".local." for performing DNS like operations on the local link.
-Any DNS query for a name ending "local." will be send to predefined IPv4 or IPv6 link local multicast address.
+Any DNS query for a name ending "local." will be sent to a predefined IPv4 or IPv6 link local multicast address.

-To discovery QUIC-based proxy services locally, the client request the PTR record for the name:
+To discover QUIC-based proxy services locally, the client request the PTR record for the name:

     _quicproxy._udp.local.